 The Town of Halton Hills does not currently envision and the Regional Municipality of Halton has not currently budgeted for the extension of municipal sanitary sewage services to the Hamlet.
 The introduction of this service could have a significant impact on the formation of new lots and the density of development.

 Therefore, any proposal to provide municipal sanitary sewage services to the Hamlet will require the approval of the Town of Halton Hills, the Regional Municipality of Halton, and where appropriate Credit Valley Conservation.
 Such approval shall require all associated supporting studies deemed necessary by approval agencies.

-The maximum permitted density for residential development on municipal sanitary sewage services shall not exceed 15 units per net residential hectare (6 units per net residential acre).
+The minimum lot size for new residential development on full urban services (municipal water and sewer) shall be 929 square metres maximum permitted density for residential development on municipal sanitary sewage services shall not exceed 15 units per net residential hectare (6 units per net residential acre).

-3.3 Groundwater Protection
+3.23 Groundwater Protection